-According to Recommendation G.10 GCGC, the amounts corresponding to the variable components of remuneration awarded to the members of the Management Board should be predominantly invested by them in Corporation shares or be awarded in appropriately share-based form.
+- According to Recommendation C.5 GCGC, the Supervisory Board shall not include members of the management board of (other) listed companies who in total hold more than two supervisory board mandates in non-group listed companies or perform comparable functions.
+Nor shall the member of the management board hold a chairmanship of the supervisory board of a listed company outside the Group.
+Whether the number of mandates held by members of the Supervisory Board that are members of a management board still appears appropriate is to be assessed more appropriately on a case-by-case basis than by means of a rigid upper limit. - According to Recommendation G.10 GCGC, the amounts corresponding to the variable components of remuneration awarded to the members of the Management Board should be predominantly invested by them in Corporation shares or be awarded in appropriately share-based form.
 Long-term variable remuneration awards to Management Board members should be subject to a four-year lock-up period.

-In derogation from this recommendation, the portion of the personal investment in Henkel preferred shares (share deferral) to be made under the STI scheme in relation to the at-target remuneration (target achievement, functional factor 1) amounts to around 25 percent of the total variable remuneration (comprising the STI and LTI) and around 47 percent of the total long-term remuneration (comprising the share deferral and LTI).
+In derogation from this recommendation in the past, the portion of the personal investment in Henkel preferred shares (share deferral) to be made under the Short Term Incentive (STI) scheme in relation to the at-target remuneration (target achievement, functional factor 1) amounts to around 25 percent of the total variable remuneration (comprising the STI and Long Term Incentive [LTI]) and around 47 percent of the total long-term remuneration (comprising the share deferral and LTI).

 The lock-up period for the Henkel preferred shares expires in each case on December 31 of the fourth calendar year following the remuneration year.
-This share deferral ensures that the members of the Management Board accumulate and hold a significant share portfolio during the rolling lock-up period, and that they participate in the long-term performance of the Corporation, whether this be positive or negative.
-This share portfolio continues to grow due to the fact that shares are sold, if at all, only in exceptional instances once the respective lock-up period has expired.
+This share deferral ensures that the members of the Management Board are required to accumulate and hold a significant share portfolio during the rolling lock-up period, and that they participate in the long-term performance of the Corporation, whether this be positive or negative.
+As disposals only occur exceptionally after the end of the respective holding period, these shareholdings continue to build up.

-The performance measurement period for the LTI is three years.
+The performance measurement period for the LTI was three years.
 The LTI is paid in cash once the Corporation's annual financial statements for the final year in the performance measurement period have been approved by the General Meeting.